-- Currently, over 1,900 full-time jobs are created by the film and television industry.
+- Currently, 2000+ full-time jobs are created by the film and television industry.
 The perception that films bring in all their own cast and crew is false.
 The majority of projects filmed in Manitoba employ mostly local crew.
 As an example, nearly 100% of the crew on The Pinkertons was Manitoban, while 95% of the acting roles went to locals.

 - In the past 10 years, Manitoba has seen $1.2 billion worth of production.
 Over half of that was spent in the province on salaries, supplies, and services.

 - In March, the Manitoba Film & Video Production Tax Credit was continued by the Province of Manitoba, as noted in Budget 2018.
 This is a vote of confidence from the Province of Manitoba, which recognizes the value of sustained industry support and understands the economic and cultural benefits of the production sector.